 - What Prep Work is Required for Applying Powder Coating on Wheels?

-- Why a DIY Ceramic Coating is a Better Wheel Protectant
+- Is a DIY Ceramic Coating a Better Wheel Protectant Than Powder Coat?

 Exploring the History of Powder Coating